TomHarrop/ird-5acc-paper/ms/manuscript.md

 The difficulties is to represent the merging of the data all together : how to do it?

-> **Next work to finalize
-Analyse along time course AP2/HB genes presents in cluster 3 and 4 to evaluate if there is a delay in expression that could explain the phenotype...
+> **Next work to finalize: Analyse along time course AP2/HB genes presents in cluster 3 and 4 to evaluate if there is a delay in expression that could explain the phenotype...
-I propose to do a new fluidgm on the time course 1(same samples as transcriptom samples) and not on time course 2 as the previous analysis to avoid difference and see more a effect on time course diversity
+I propose to do a new fluidgm on the time course 1(same samples as transcriptom samples) and not on time course 2 as the previous analysis to avoid difference and see more a effect on time course diversity**

-SNP-promoter diversity : make a short coherent list of genes to link it with domestication process?**
+> **SNP-promoter diversity : make a short coherent list of genes to link it with domestication process?**